Training Grounds

 Description

 A search panel has an Activate Search button that is supposed to programmatically focus a custom input component and update a status label to confirm activation.
 Clicking the button sets the status to "cannot focus" instead of "active" and the search input is never focused.
+The bug is rooted in React's rule that function components do not accept a ref prop by default and require explicit opt-in before a parent can attach one.

 Anomaly